What is JSX?

 Suppose we have a variable isTextSmall

-that tells us whether to apply a small font size to a given element.
-Based on this variable, we ought to additionally put a second class on a <p>
+that tells us whether to apply a small font size to a <p>

 This can very easily be accomplished using JSX and the conditional operator in JavaScript, as demonstrated below: